asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-06-13-Assumed-Breach-Windows.md

 # Nmap done at Fri Jun 13 12:47:06 2025 -- 1 IP address (1 host up) scanned in 222.04 seconds

+Based on the open ports and service banners (LDAP, Kerberos, SMB), we can confidently identify this host as the Domain Controller.

-We can identify it as a domain controller based on the open ports.
-Next, let’s add sequel.htb and dc01.sequel.htb to our /etc/hosts file.
+Let's add sequel.htb and dc01.sequel.htb to our /etc/hosts for easier referencing.

 10.10.11.51 DC01.sequel.htb sequel.htb DC01